cloudbytestorage/touchstone/README.md

 ### What kind of Test Automation should we implement ?

 Let me quote an email from OpenStack forums:
->**"**If a method is conceivably testable with unit tests (without over relying on mock), that is preferable.
+>**"** If a method is conceivably testable with unit tests (without over relying on mock),
->Failing that, functional tests are the way to go.
-The general idea is to test bottom up:
+>that is preferable.
+Failing that, functional tests are the way to go.
+>The general idea is to test bottom up:
 >+    Lots of unit tests,
 >+    fewer functional tests,
 >+    fewer API/integration/fullstack tests,
 >
->It is difficult to test the agent with unit tests effectively, which is why I encourage
+>It is difficult to test the agent with unit tests effectively,
->developers to test via functional, mock-less tests, ...**"**
+>which is why I encourage developers to test via functional, mock-less tests. **"**

-- We developers have been grown up with the fact that unit test are the beginning & end to testing.
-- However, unit tests are definitely not enough.
-- Developers now have a wide variety of tools & mature devops ideas to implement various test strategies.
-- A management layer that typically has REST exposure should ideally be tested via REST clients.
-This should cater to ~70% of code coverage.
-- Coming back to unit tests, a test design should be in place that can run unit tests without use of 'mocks'.
-- Unit tests without 'mocks' make the test cases more closer to production environment.
-- Most of the time, this implies running the test cases against an actual environment & the test framework providing the additional features that can run the test cases & at the same time does not impact the production environment.
-- This is the area where the thin line of difference between functional & unit testing becomes blurred.
-- I would mark this as evolution from unit testing to functional testing.
-- In short, I would risk deviation from bottom up approach & opt for top down approach towards testing.

-In my opinion, "there is no end to bottom up testing whereas we can see a clear picture, a clear goal & definitely a time-bound approach to top down testing".

-"Lots of functional tests, good amount of API/integration/fullstack tests and fewer but specific unit tests."

-- Above statements are based on the simplicity of testing via current age tooling & the ever breaking unit tests due to constant churn in code bases.
-- May I say we need to rewrite the entire unit tests if we change our libraries.

-And look I have got a friend (smile) who reciprocates my thought process much earlier than I got into programming as my day job.
-Excerpt from James Strachan's Weblog - Friday Aug 29, 2003 Groovy - the birth of a new dynamic language for the Java platform "...
+This is another quote from James Strachan's Weblog - Friday Aug 29, 2003

+>**"**
+>I'm finding that most time spent in a TDD style development model is
+>+ coding the unit tests.
+>
-I'm finding that most time spent in a TDD style development model is actually coding the unit tests.
-There's typically lots of unit test code for little application code.
-Also there does seem to be some baggage when writing unit tests in java.
-This seems a great opportunity for using a concise & powerful dynamically typed language.
+>There's typically lots of unit test code for little application code.
+>Also there does seem to be some baggage when writing unit tests in java.
+>This seems a great opportunity for using a concise & powerful dynamically typed language.
-..."

-Avid readers will definitely want a proof of this approach and I guess I have one.
-- "During development of OpenStack cinder driver for CloudByte storage, I had to write unit test code whose LOC was more than that of the actual driver code.
-I guess I got a couple of bugs from this unit test code.
-However, most of critical/important bugs were found during the automated functional testing process (i.e. during run of OpenStack cinder tempest tests).
-The CI which runs these Tempest on every commit made to cinder project gets me few bugs occasionally.
-If I try to analyze the reason, I would say use of sublime text as my IDE, pep8 & flake8 linting tools helped me fix good amount of bugs while I was coding.
-To summarize, if we are able to use the right tools, we can write unit tests that matter & write exhaustive unit tests to get a 100% code coverage."
+>**"**

+#### Lets think about the issues faced to implement above strategies:
++ Brittle unit tests
++ No end on writing unit tests

+#### Solutions the mitigate these issues:
++ Wide variety of tools make writing unit testing a breeze.
+  + e.g. property based testing via [scalacheck](http://www.scalacheck.org/)
+  + e.g. data driven testing via [spock](http://spockframework.github.io/spock/docs/)
++ Writing code using functional ways
+  + e.g. one may write java or python code thinking of functional constructs
+  + e.g. java 5 itself has java.lang.function.* interfaces
+  + this reduces the lines of code
+  + this in turn reduces the effort spent on unit test code
+  + remember less code implies less bugs
+  + leads to unit tests without 'mocks'
+  + leads to running tests locally that are more closer to production environment.
++ Use of IDEs
++ Use of static tools for linting the code
+  + these will help us find out a lot of bugs during code itself
++ Use of functional languages
+  + these requires a significant leap of faith
+  + if we do manage this the benefits are plenty
+  + we end up writing clear, concise, better intent, readable & testable code
+  + this approach defintely tackles bugs & issues in a practive manner

 ### Evolution of Test Automation: